 Compare Fisher King, in which the land changes to reflect its ruler (and/or vice versa).

 Anime and Manga

-Cephiro in Magic Knight Rayearth is Type 3, which is revealed midway through the first season & becomes a major plot point in the second season.
+Cephiro in Magic Knight Rayearth, which is revealed midway through the first season & becomes a major plot point in the second season.

 The Cat Returns: The longer Haru stays in the Cat Kingdom, the more feline her appearance becomes.
-This is actually a mix of types 1 and 2, since she changes more if she starts to "lose herself" in the world.
+She changes more if she starts to "lose herself" in the world.

 Used in Catnapped, when the kids enter the cat world and turn into cats themselves.
 It's explained that instead of getting sunburns, the sun in that world turns people into cats.
 And if you stay there too long, you turn into an Eldritch Abomination, because... um... that's how radiation works.

 Princess Tutu is apparently set in real-world Germany, possibly in the modern day, but visitors to Gold Crown Town seamlessly, instantaneously, and invariably become part of the fairy tale, anthropomorphic dancing animals and all.

 Being a resident (or even a previous resident) of Hinamizawa means you get a chance of going all crazy.

 The plot to Uzumaki.
 The town Kurôzu-cho is "cursed by the spiral" causing inhabitants to initially go mad, and obsessed with spiral shapes.
 Towards the end people start transforming into human-sized snails.